DoGByTe-ZN/My-Year-In-Review-Archive/README.md

 -I got to spend two weeks in the USA for work

--My First CFP to speak at a local InfoSec Conference was accepted
+-My First Call For Papers (CFP) to speak at a local InfoSec Conference was accepted

 -Went on a local InfoSec Roadshow (DBN - JHB - CPT) as a guest speaker!